vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 David Beazely is one of the best teachers of Python in the world.
 He is like this mad Computer Scientist that just keeps on producing great software and resources regularly and every time he surpasses his past standards that are already very high.

 I also relate and learn more from him as he is a Python Guru and Python has been the source of most of my income to date.
-His enthusiasm and spirit towards programming and Python are infectious and I love watching his talks and learn tonnes of stuff from them.
+His enthusiasm and spirit towards programming and Python are infectious and I just love watching his talks.

 - [Raymond hettinger (Python)](https://twitter.com/raymondh)